 CHROMATIC HARMONICA REPAIRS

 Some people would just like their grandfather's harmonica cleaned up and restored to a shiny stage for the mantle-piece.
-This is a cheaper option - and I am happy to do this for you, if a full restoration to playing condition is not required.
+This is a cheaper option - and I am happy to do this for you, if a full restoration to playing condition is not required or practical.

 Due to the expensive nature of most Chromatic harmonicas, it is totally worth getting them repaired when they no longer play properly anymore.
 It is much cheaper than buying a new harmonica.
 And like most brass and woodwind instruments, you should have your instrument serviced and cleaned at some point in its life.